Terms and Conditions for making payment transactions

 3. use his/her current and correct personal data.

-2. An Agreement between the Payer and the Bank is concluded at the moment of initiating a Payment Oder by the Payer.
+2. An Agreement between the Payer and the Bank is concluded at the moment of initiating the Payment Order by the Payer.

 3. A payment order is placed with the Bank by the Payer at the moment of crediting the bank account with the amount of the Payment Transaction.